 With the average cost of downtime sitting around $5600 a minute, and that number rising to as high as $83,000 for many enterprises, we wouldn’t want to calculate what 5, 10 or even 15 minutes of downtime could mean at the busiest time of year.

 Suffice it to say some retailers’ losses over the Black Friday period have been estimated in the millions.

-A CDN (Content Delivery Network) is a network of servers placed across the globe.
-They serve static content like images from whichever node is closest to the user, cutting down on latency and taking the pressure off elsewhere.
+A CDN (content delivery network) is a network of servers placed across the globe.
+CDNs serve static content like images from whichever node is closest to the user, cutting down on latency and taking the pressure off elsewhere.

 CDNs are used by the likes of Netflix, Amazon and Facebook to improve user experience and guard against crashes in the event of a traffic surge.

-While most online retailers will be using some form of cloud infrastructure, saying all are equally scalable would be a bit of a stretch…
+While most online retailers will be using some form of cloud infrastructure, calling them truly scalable would be a bit of a stretch…

 Serverless computing is an increasingly popular way of gaining extra scalability, but there are many other solution architecture decisions that can add up to a more robustly scalable site.